Kushner Cos. unpaid NYC fines: $500K and counting

 Asked about the Kushner bill, New York City Comptroller Scott Stringer said, “No landlord with outstanding violations should get away with escaping the consequences — not even if they’re related to the President.”

 City data suggest the Kushner Cos. is hardly alone among major landlords with big bills for unpaid fines.
-Landlord Steven Croman racked up $1 billion in unpaid fines before his 2017 guilty plea for fraud, according tenant watchdog Cooper Square Committee.
+Landlord Steven Croman racked up $1 million in unpaid fines before his 2017 guilty plea for fraud, according a tenant advocacy group Cooper Square Committee.

 In general, the city has had a tough time collecting from landlords, restaurant owners, stores and others.
 In July, unpaid fines of all types in the city reached $1.5 billion, much of that from building code and construction violations.

-Note: This story has been corrected to reflect that Landlord Steven Croman racked up $1 million in unpaid fines, not $1 billion.